 - Seeking sounds – the creation of the English concertina by Charles Wheatstone.

 - Sound designs – instrument-making at Boosey & Hawkes.

 - Trading sounds – the migration of people and musical instruments, from the African diaspora to the music of the Americas.

 - Listening to order – this classification display groups instruments from around the world according to how they produce sound, while the Carse Collection traces the development of wind instruments from the 18th to the 20th centuries.

 The Music Gallery displays include objects from the Dolmetsch, Wayne, Adam Carse, Percy Bull and Boosey & Hawkes Collections.
 Find out more about them on our Collections pages.

 Hands on Space

-The Music Gallery Hands on Space is open 10am – 5.30pm at weekends and scholl holidays, and 2pm-5.30pm on weekdays.
-Occasionally this space is used by school groups.
+The Music Gallery Hands on Space is open 2pm–5.30pm on weekdays during term time, and from 10am–5.30pm at weekends and school holidays.
+Occasionally this space is closed for workshops.

 More than 40 instruments are currently on loan to the Horniman from the Victoria & Albert Museum.
 Some of these can be seen in the Music Gallery in the At Home With Music display.